 4. Placebo therapy

-In 2013 Professors George Mammen and Guy Faulkner from the University of Toronto reviewed 25 studies that examined the relationship of Physical Activity and depression.
-The reviewed studies were conducted in the past 26 years.
-The conclusion: “Physical activity may serve as a valuable mental health promotion strategy in reducing the risk of developing depression.”
+In 2013 Professors George Mammen and Guy Faulkner from the University of Toronto reviewed 25 studies conducted since 1987 that examined the relationship between physical activity and depression.
+Mammen and Faulkner concluded that “[p]hysical activity may serve as a valuable mental health promotion strategy in reducing the risk of developing depression.”

 Exercise Programs for Depression

-Every year researchers and scientists are learning something new about the various benefits of exercise.
-Here’s are some of the key effects exercise has on our bodies:
+Every year researchers and scientists are providing more information about the various benefits of exercise.
+Here are some of the key benefits our bodies experience from exercise:

 · Endorphins (feel good molecules) are released

-1. Find the exercise and setting that suits YOU the most – some people prefer running outdoors, others cycling inside their home or going to the gym.
+1. Do YOU - Some people prefer running outdoors, others cycling inside their home or going to the gym.
 The more you’re excited about your workout the better the chances you’ll succeed.